 Sometimes those electronic gizmos don't work so well, I thought.

 "Well," he continued, "at least it was right down the runway.
 So I continued what I was doing, keeping the airplane flying down the ILS."
 This airline captain appeared to be in his fifties, was very well spoken, and had a grave calm about him.
 "Right around 300 feet, I felt the airplane start to sink.
 The airspeed indicator was falling fast.
 I pushed the throttles forward a little at first, and then a lot.
 By the time we were at fifty feet I had them to the firewall but it was too late.
-I managed to get us to brick one of the overrun, but we hit hard."
+I managed to get us to the first inch of the overrun, but we hit hard."

 The airplane was heavily damaged, but flew again.
 The cattle didn't make it.